 How many times have you heard that supplements are merely just expensive urine?
 Have you also heard that supplements are not needed as we get everything we need from our diet today?
-Even worse, recent mainstream media articles have also suggested that vitamin supplements are even harmful.
+Even worse, some mainstream media articles have also suggested that vitamin supplements are even harmful.
 It’s time to shed some light on these myths.

 That being said, as in most things in life quality is everything.
 There are virtually dozens of options when you walk into most nutritional stores, pharmacies, and even grocery stores today.
 This can be an intimidating task!
 So what can we do when shopping for a nutritional supplement?

 Rule of thumb #1: If it is the cheapest product on the shelf, there is likely a logical reason for this (and one that does not warrant you putting this in your body).
+Don’t be swayed by price alone.

 Supplements are meant to supplement a proper food plan – not to replace a bad one.

 As the age old adage says; more is not often better.
-I regularly have new patients arrive to my clinic with bags (literally) of supplements.
+I regularly have new patients arrive at my clinic with bags (literally) of supplements.
 During their first appointment we run a comprehensive nutritional and functional medicine analysis that provides key information regarding specific nutrient imbalances.
 This opens an opportunity to create a custom nutritional/supplementation program tailored to each person’s individual health goals.
 What comes at a surprise to many of my new patients is many actually walk out taking far less supplements then they were on previously.
 This is not to suggest that I feel that supplementation is not helpful.
 Rather, quite the contrary.
 Supplements can be an extremely powerful tool to help get your health back on track.
 However, this needs to be done judiciously.

 To your health,

-Dr. John Dempster, ND, FAARFM, ABAAHP
+Dr. John Dempster, ND,